TaizWeb/dotfiles/README.md

 Most package managers suck about keeping Lua updated, might as well follow [this guide](https://github.com/luarocks/luarocks/wiki/Installation-instructions-for-Unix).

 ### Misc
+#### Terminal Font
 You'll also want a NERD Font so icons display properly in the terminal.
-The one I personally use (which the terminalrc attempts to load) is DejaVuSans, which can be located [here](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/DejaVuSansMono).
+The one I personally use (which the terminalrc attempts to load) is DejaVuSans, which can be located [here](https://github.com/ryanoasis/nerd-fonts/releases/download/v3.2.1/DejaVuSansMono.zip).

+#### Terminal Colors
+Linux Terminals: To acquire a nice-looking Preset for the terminal, use [Gogh's preset installer](https://github.com/Gogh-Co/Gogh)
+Windows Terminals: Similar to the above, but using [this project](https://github.com/mbadolato/iTerm2-Color-Schemes).
+May require altering the registry in some cases like PuTTY.

 ## Quick Installation
 Run `./install.sh` while in the root of this repository.

 ## Manual Installation
 Make symlinks of each of the desired files `ln -s ~/path/to/dotfiles/.filerc ~/.filerc`.
-See below for how to do this and wht dependencies the packages need.
+See below for how to do this and what dependencies the packages need.

 ### Vim (.vimrc)
 * Place the file in your home directory, for example, `~/.vimrc`
 * You will also need [Vundle](https://github.com/VundleVim/Vundle.vim)
-* Install it with ``git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim``
+* Install it with `git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim`
 * Following that, open a new vim session and enter ``:VundleInstall`` to grab the plugins

 ### NeoVim
 * Copy the nvim folder to your `~/.config` folder
 * You will also need [Packer](https://github.com/wbthomason/packer.nvim)

-#### Packer
+#### Packer (Deprecated, now the NeoVim setup bootstraps Lazy)
-1. Install it with ``git clone --depth 1 https://github.com/wbthomason/packer.nvim\ ~/.local/share/nvim/site/pack/packer/start/packer.nvim``
+1. Install it with `git clone --depth 1 https://github.com/wbthomason/packer.nvim\ ~/.local/share/nvim/site/pack/packer/start/packer.nvim`
 2. Following that, open a new nvim session and enter ``:PackerInstall`` to grab the plugins

 #### TODO Highlighting